JusAduc/Zombie_Emails_Hackathon/README.md

 Jathan - GUI (Tkinter / Kivy)

-Nik - Pick from the rest of options (Firebase or Read in and out)
+Nik - Reading in and out

-Blake - Whatever isnt taken
+Blake - Firebase

 1. Create App that will scrape emails from website